user4815162342/stew-cli/manual.md

     no argument is passed, the new working directory will be the root of the project.

--   `ndoc`: Changes the current working doc to the next one in document order.
+-   `ndoc [filter]`: Changes the current working doc to the next one in document order.
+    Specifying a filter (see `lsdoc`) allows you to skip documents that don't match the filter.
+    Note that a recursive filter causes the children of all siblings to be included, allowing for a inefficient directory walking mechanism.

--   `pdoc`: Changes the current working doc to the previous one in document order.
+-   `pdoc [filter]`: Changes the current working doc to the previous one in document order.
+Specifying a filter (see `lsdoc`) allows you to skip documents that don't match the filter.
+    Note that a recursive filter causes the children of all siblings to be included, allowing for a inefficient directory walking mechanism.

 -   `dndoc`: Changes the current working doc to the first child of the current doc.